Makerr-Studio/CentrifugalDustSeparator-/README.md

 Changelog:<br>
+19-08-2024: Added 120x3mm O-rings i switced to while building the EU version.
+Still need to change the parts for a better fit.
+Will make testprints for this in the next weeks.<br>
 10-08-2024: Added BAMBU LAB and OrcaSlicer files to MK2_UK.<br>
 07-08-2024: <a target="_blank" rel="noopener noreferrer" href="MK2_UK/">MK2_UK</a> Step Files added for UK version Tube.
 Not printed of tested jet. <br>
 07-08-2024: <a target="_blank" rel="noopener noreferrer" href="MK2_EU/">MK2_EU</a> files added for EU alternative.
 Not tested jet. <br>